fellesverkstedet/fabricatable-machines/chamferrail/README.md

 ![Chamfer rail 320mm axis](./img/27finished-axis-plate.JPG)

-Use wedge to fine adjust pressure the pressure the glide block excert on the rail.
+Use wedge to fine adjust the pressure the glide block excerts on the rail.
 Be patient! (wedge and axis not shown in picture)
 ![Chamfer rail 320mm axis](./img/28plate-on-axis.JPG)

 Countersink the screw holes for the motor and screw the motorplate onto the motor.
 ![Chamfer rail 320mm axis](./img/29motor-plate.JPG)

 Sideways drill holes for the set screw in the pinion wall beneath the teeth.
 There is no set screw visible in this image.
-Fine djust the pininn height so there is 0.5-1mm clearing from the rack floor.
+Fine adjust the pinion height so there is 0.5-1mm clearing from the rack floor.
 ![Chamfer rail 320mm axis](./img/30pinion-needs-set-screw.JPG)

 Fine tune the position of the motor plate.
 Make the teeth a bit tight on the rack.
 Test!
-You will need to fine adjust pinion pressure and glide block pressure after running ing the axis.
+You will need to fine adjust pinion pressure and glide block pressure after running in the axis.
 Remove motors when adjusting the glide blocks.
 Be patient!
 ![Chamfer rail 320mm axis](./img/31axis-plate-and-axis.JPG)

 ![Chamfer rail 320mm axis](./img/32front-side.JPG)